srini0x00/dvta/README.md

     )

-3. Configure the binary to communicate with SQL Server and FTP Server - Instructions shown here https://youtu.be/IBdk2uOessc
+3. Configure the client application to communicate with SQL Server and FTP Server - Instructions shown here https://youtu.be/IBdk2uOessc
 4. Explore and exploit